 Daniel Walsh, U.S. Geological Survey, National Wildlife Health Center, Madison, Wisconsin

 Objectives: Simulation models are useful tools for exploring complicated systems and informing management decisions when historical data may be limited.
 Infectious disease models have a long history in human epidemiology, but only more recently have been applied to domestic or wildlife host species.
 These models offer a way to test response plans, evaluate detection methods, identify effective methods to mitigate disease, and answer policy questions.
 Many diseases of animal health concern occur in both free-ranging wildlife and domestic populations.
 Diseases such as tuberculosis and brucellosis are present in both populations in the United States and have been transmitted between populations, complicating disease control.
 In addition, assessing transmission among species, either qualitatively or quantitatively, has a number of complex challenges.
 Animal health professionals are also concerned about the consequences of introduction of pathogens that are not present in the United States, such as viruses that cause highly pathogenic avian influenza, foot-and-mouth disease, and classical swine fever.
 Given that many diseases of current and future concern have both wild and domestic animal components, a need exists to understand the strengths and weaknesses of current modeling frameworks to capture the dynamics both within and, importantly, between wild and domestic hosts.
 Enhanced collaboration across institutions and among biologists, modelers, and veterinarians is needed to reduce the risks posed by animal-related diseases.
-Through this workshop, we seek to develop a better understanding of the availability and utility of different kinds of modeling approaches as well as the data to answer complex questions.
+Through this workshop, we sought to develop a better understanding of the availability and utility of different kinds of modeling approaches as well as the data to answer complex questions.

 Presentations were available for viewing via live streaming during the workshop.
 A live chat took place via Twitter with the hashtag #diseaseWS.